tmbo/questionary/README.md

 ## Contributors

 `questionary` is written and maintained by Tom Bocklisch.

-It is based on the great work of [Oyetoke Toby](https://github.com/CITGuru/PyInquirer).
+It is based on the great work of [Oyetoke Toby](https://github.com/CITGuru/PyInquirer) as well as the work from [Mark Fink](https://github.com/finklabs/whaaaaat).

 ## Changelog